Interstate 680 (California): Express lanes

+As of 2020, there are environmental studies to also extend the northbound toll lanes from Livorna Road to Marina Vista Avenue, as well as closing the nine-mile express lane gap between Sunol and San Ramon.
+Neither have begun construction, nor are there any near plans to do so.

 Benicia–Martinez Bridge

-Tolls are collected only for northbound traffic on the Benicia–Martinez Bridge.
-An open road tolling system is also used on the bridge, and they can be paid by either a FasTrak transponder or license plate tolling.
+Tolls are collected only for northbound traffic on the Benicia–Martinez Bridge headed to Benicia.
+All-electronic tolling is also used on the bridge, and they can be paid by either a FasTrak transponder or license plate tolling.
 The high-occupancy vehicle (HOV) lane leading to the bridge requires a car with three or more people.

 History

 Historic routing

 By the 1920s, a road ran south from Martinez through Walnut Creek, Dublin, Danville, and Sunol to Mission San Jose, where it met Legislative Route 5 (Mission Boulevard, signed over the years as US 48, US 101E, SR 9, and now SR 238).
 It was not yet paved south of Dublin, where it crossed Mission Pass between the Sunol Valley and the San Francisco Bay basin.
 The majority of this roadway was added to the state highway system in 1933 as portions of several routes: Route 108 from Mission San Jose to Sunol, Route 107 from Sunol to Walnut Creek, and Route 75 from Walnut Creek to Pleasant Hill.

 At Martinez, the Martinez–Benicia Ferry took automobiles across the Carquinez Strait to Benicia, where Route 7, one of the original state highways from the 1910 bond issue, led north and northeast past Fairfield toward Sacramento and Oregon.
 The portion north from Benicia to Fairfield became part of Route 74 in 1935, when Route 7 was realigned to the more direct American Canyon route that is now I-80.
 None of the aforementioned roads were given state sign route numbers in 1934, when that system was laid out, but, by 1937, they had been numbered SR 21.
 This route began at the intersection of Warm Springs Boulevard and Brown Road in Warm Springs, where Route 5 and Route 69 (SR 17) split, followed Route 5 along Mission Boulevard to Mission San Jose (this part later became a concurrency with SR 9), and then continued to US 40 (Route 7) at Cordelia.
 The routing was very close to the present I-680, following such roads as Pleasanton Sunol Road, San Ramon Valley Boulevard, Danville Boulevard, Main Street in Walnut Creek, Contra Costa Boulevard, and Pacheco Boulevard.

 The portion of SR 21 between Pleasant Hill and Martinez was finally added to the state highway system in 1949, as a branch of Route 75.
 The ferry approach in Benicia became a spur of Route 74 in 1947, and, in 1953, it was transferred to Route 75.
 The same law, effective immediately as an urgency measure, authorized the Department of Public Works to acquire the ferry system, then operated by the city of Martinez, which was planning to shut it down.
 Ownership was transferred just after midnight on October 6, 1953.